A-Charvin/Fixed_Wakfu_Files/README.md

 The cleanest way to get Java x64 OpenGL programs working: just install this shim with double-click on the .cmd file after extracting the zip archive.
 That's all.
 No DLL patching needed.
 Admin privileges are requested at launch so no run as admin is needed.

-For both 32 bit and 64 Bit : Legacy
+For both 32 bit and 64 Bit : https://github.com/LWJGL/lwjgl/files/1774275/legacy-igpu.zip

 # Manual Method :